resource-watch/slate/source/includes/tutorial/webdev_geometry_analysis/_geometry_analysis.md

 // When a click event occurs on a feature in the WDPA vector layer,
 // open a popup at the location of the click. map.on('click', 'wdpa-tile-cache', async (e) => {
-    const features = map.queryRenderedFeatures(e.point, {layers: ['wdpa-tile-cache']});
+    // get the features underneath the clicked point const features = map.queryRenderedFeatures(e.point, {layers: ['wdpa-tile-cache']});
-    new mapboxgl.Popup()
+    // create a popup at the clicked point new mapboxgl.Popup()
     .setLngLat(e.lngLat)
     .setHTML(await popupContentForWDPA(features[0]))  // use first feature if many selected